Posted on Thursday November 02, 2017

 The holidays are almost here!
 Online shopping has become a common way to find the perfect gift while saving time and money, and avoiding having to fight the crowds at the mall, all from the comfort of your couch.
 The biggest concern people have with online shopping is, of course, wondering, “Will it get there on time?
 Will it get there safely?”

 That’s where the front desk staff at your high-rise comes in.
 Online shopping isn’t just for the holidays anymore and package volume has increased year round.
 Joe Padron is a regional director for FirstService Residential in Atlanta and director of front desk operations.
+He trains people in front desk operations, including package management, for dozens of high-rise buildings and has done so for several years.

 “A heavy volume of packages is now pretty steady, all year long, thanks to buying habits and the direction society is going,” Padron said.
 “People want to make the most of their time, so they have more daily essentials delivered.”